nanog75/hackathon/_day0/2019-02-17-step-2-performing-ztp.md

 ### Initiating a wipe and reset (Repair)

+**Note**:  You only need to do this to test your ZTP script once it is ready.
+Repair takes a long time (10+ minutes).
+Use the manual ZTP trigger process shown above to initiate the ZTP process while coding the script.

 The other option is to perform a repair on the node from the Tesuto UI.

 For this purpose login to the Tesuto UI at :